Richard28277/4bit_alu/docs/info.md

 4. **Operation Testing**:
    - Cycle through various `opcode` values and corresponding `a` and `b` inputs to verify the correct operation of the module.
    - For encryption, ensure `a` and `b` are combined and XORed with the fixed key.
 Verify that the result matches expected encrypted values.

-## External Hardware

-No external hardware is required for the basic operation of the `4-Bit ALU` module.
-However, for testing and observation purposes, you may need:

-- An 8-bit display or register to observe the `uo_out` output.
-- Logic analyzers or oscilloscopes to monitor the `clk`, `rst_n`, and status signals.